Why Is My Facebook Ads Not Delivering? Expert Tips To Fix [2025]

 Facebook requires a minimum number of target audiences to deliver ads effectively.
 If the audience is too small, there aren’t enough users for the ad to reach and display, leading to no delivery.

-Besides, Facebook uses algorithms to display ads to responsive people.
+Besides, Facebook uses algorithms to display ads to responsive people (Facebook requires at least 1,000 users in a given target audience).
 When the audience size is too small, the algorithm cannot learn to function properly.

 Wrong ad scheduling